Colorado shooting suspect changed name as teenager in Texas - NewsBreak

 The motive in Saturday’s shooting at Club Q in Colorado Springs was still under investigation, but the details emerging about the suspect suggest a turbulent upbringing.
 The name change and bullying were first reported by The Washington Post.

+He was arrested last year after his mother reported he threatened her with a homemade bomb and other weapons.
+Ring doorbell video obtained by The Associated Press shows Aldrich arriving at his mother’s front door with a big black bag the day of the 2021 bomb threat, telling her the police were nearby and adding, “This is where I stand.
+Today I die.”

+Authorities at the time said no explosives were found, but gun-control advocates have asked why police didn’t use Colorado’s “red flag” laws to seize the weapons his mother says he had.

-Hundreds of people, many holding candles and wiping away tears, gathered Monday evening in a Colorado Springs park to honor victims of the assault on the nightclub that was a sanctuary for the LGBTQ community in this mostly conservative city of about 480,000 about 70 miles south of Denver.
+The weekend assault took place at a nightclub known as a sanctuary for the LGBTQ community in this mostly conservative city of about 480,000 about 70 miles (110 kilometers) south of Denver.

-Jeremiah Harris, who is 24 and gay, said he went to the club a couple of times a month and recognized one of the victims as the bartender who always served him.

-"Gay people have been here as long as people have been here," Harris said.
-"To everybody else that's opposed to that ... we're not going anywhere.
-We're just getting louder, and you have to deal with it."
+A longtime Club Q patron who was shot in the back and thigh said the club’s reputation made it a target.
+Speaking in a video statement released by UC Health Memorial Hospital, Ed Sanders said he thought about what he would do in a mass shooting after the 2016 massacre of 49 people at the Pulse gay nightclub in Orlando, Florida.

+“I think this incident underlines the fact that LGBT people need to be loved,” said Sanders, 63, who was wearing a hospital gown with an oxygen tube in his nose.
+“I want to be resilient.
+I’m a survivor.
+I’m not going to be taken out by some sick person.”

-Hate crime charges would require proving that the gunman was motivated by bias, such as against the victims' actual or perceived sexual orientation or gender identity.
-The charges against Aldrich are preliminary, and prosecutors have not yet filed formal charges in court.
+Hate crime charges would require proving that the gunman was motivated by bias, such as against the victims’ actual or perceived sexual orientation or gender identity.
+The charges against Aldrich are preliminary, and prosecutors have not yet filed formal charges.

-Court documents laying out Aldrich's arrest have been sealed at the request of prosecutors.
-Information on whether Aldrich had a lawyer was not immediately available.
+Court documents laying out Aldrich’s arrest were sealed at the request of prosecutors.
+He's represented by Joseph Archambault, a chief trial deputy with the state public defender’s office.
+Lawyers from the office do not comment on cases to the media.

-Local and federal authorities declined to answer questions Monday about why hate crime charges are being considered, citing the ongoing investigation.
+Local and federal authorities have declined to answer questions about why hate crime charges were being considered.
 District Attorney Michael Allen noted that the murder charges would carry the harshest penalty — life in prison — whereas bias crimes are eligible for probation.

-Fierro, a former Army major who now owns a local brewery, said he was celebrating a birthday with family members when the suspect "came in shooting."
-Fierro said he ran at the suspect, who was wearing some type of body armor, and pulled him down before severely beating him until police arrived.
+Fierro, a former Army major who now owns a local brewery, said he was celebrating a birthday with family members when the suspect “came in shooting.”
+Fierro said he ran at the suspect — who was wearing some type of body armor and is described in jail records as 260 pounds and 6-foot-4 — and pulled him down before severely beating him until police arrived.

-Though his actions saved lives, Fierro said the deaths — including his daughter's boyfriend, 22-year-old Raymond Green Vance — were a tragedy for him personally and for the broader community.
+Though his actions saved lives, Fierro said the deaths, including his daughter’s boyfriend, were a tragedy for Fierro and for the broader community.

 “There are five people that I could not help, and one of which was family to me,” he said.

-Vance's family said in a statement that the Colorado Springs native was adored by his family and had recently gotten a job at FedEx, where he hoped to save enough money to get his own apartment.

-The other victims were identified by authorities and family members as Ashley Paugh, 35, a mother who helped find homes for foster children; Daniel Aston, 28, who had worked at the club as a a bartender and entertainer; Kelly Loving, 40, whose sister described her as "caring and sweet"; and Derrick Rump, 38, another club bartender who was known for his quick wit and adopting his friends as his family.

-Thomas James was identified by authorities as the other patron who intervened to stop the shooter.
+The other patron who intervened was Thomas James, a Navy information systems technician stationed in Colorado Springs, according to a biography released by the Navy.
+A Navy spokesperson said Tuesday that James was in stable condition recovering from unspecified injuries.

 Fierro said a third person also helped and kicked the suspect in the head.

+The victims were Raymond Green Vance, 22, a Colorado Springs native who was saving money to get his own apartment; Ashley Paugh, 35, a mother who helped find homes for foster children; Daniel Aston, 28, who had worked at the club as a bartender and entertainer; Kelly Loving, 40, whose sister described her as “caring and sweet”; and Derrick Rump, 38, another club bartender known for his wit.

 A law enforcement official said the suspect used an AR-15-style semi-automatic weapon.
 A handgun and additional ammunition magazines also were recovered.
 The official could not discuss details of the investigation publicly and spoke to the AP on condition of anonymity.